corticon/corticon.js-samples/DynamicForms/README.md

 * go through each sample to get a feel for what is available
 * Run the canonical sample.
 Each step in this sample shows how to use a specific UI control and display the corresponding Corticon rulesheet file in the title of the container.
 You can then use the corresponding rulesheet as an example to implement what you need.

-## Summary

-- A single component for rendering dynamic questionnaires can be reused with multiple applications
-- In other words, to implement a new use cases, you only need to develop the *model* for the new use case.
-- Additionally, the same model can be used to drive dynamic questionnaires on different platforms (for example, Web page and Mobile device).
-- All of this provides agility and improves delivery time.

 ## Additional Resources